Robert Griffiths (politician): Career

-He joined Plaid Cymru in 1973, after being impressed by Emrys Roberts' campaign in the Merthyr Tydfil by-election.
+Griffiths joined Plaid Cymru in 1973, after being impressed by Emrys Roberts' campaign in the Merthyr Tydfil by-election.
 The following year in 1974, he began to work for Plaid Cymru as a parliamentary research officer.
 He stayed in the post until December 1979; it was a difficult year for the party, which had faced defeat in the Welsh devolution referendum and the loss of Gwynfor Evans' seat in the general election.
-With a reduced presence in Westminster the party had no need of a large parliamentary staff and Griffiths was made redundant.
+With a reduced presence in Westminster (going from three seats to two) Griffiths was made redundant.

 In July 1979 he collaborated with Gareth Miles to publish Socialism for the Welsh People, a pamphlet which was critical of Plaid Cymru for its "opportunism" and alleged subservience to the British state.
 The pamphlet called for the creation of a Welsh Socialist Republican Movement, which was founded by Griffiths, Miles and others in January 1980.
 Griffiths served as the organisation's secretary and wrote for its magazine 'the Arrow' (Y Saeth).

 During George Galloway's attempt to be selected as the Labour candidate for Rhondda in the 1983 general election, Griffiths brought him along to events and introduced him to local people.
 However, Galloway failed to win the selection, and instead Allan Rogers stood as the Labour candidate.
 Rogers became the seat's MP.

 The WSRM was investigated by the police in relation to a bombing campaign and several of its members were arrested, including Robert Griffiths.
-However when the case was brought to trial in November 1983, Griffiths was found innocent of all charges.
+However, when the case was brought to trial in November 1983, Griffiths was found not guilty of all charges.
 Partly as a result of these events, the Welsh Socialist Republican Movement dissolved.
 Griffiths joined the Communist Party of Great Britain shortly afterwards.

 He has also previously served as Welsh president of the AUEW-TASS union.

 Griffiths was a speaker at the first Communist University in Wales, and he speaks regularly at national events of the Communist Party of Britain.
 He has also taken part in debates at the Oxford Union, Cambridge Union Society and Manchester Debating Union.

 In February 2013, Griffiths was among those who gave their support to the People's Assembly in a letter published by The Guardian newspaper.
 He continues to be an active supporter of the People's Assembly nationally and is also active in his local People's Assembly in Cardiff.

 In 2016, Griffiths was unveiled as the chair of Left Leave, a campaign for the United Kingdom's withdrawal from the European Union.
 The group was a coalition of political parties and organisations such as the Communist Party of Britain, the National Union of Rail, Maritime and Transport Workers and the Respect Party.